Author: Gilbert Hunter

 Now that the pharmaceutical industry is working together using these same standards, clinical trials can be optimized.
 This means an increase in data quality and a reduction in design and execution time.
 The end result is getting more quality products to the market faster, for less cost.

 If you’re interested you can read our blog about how CDISC standards fit into the drug development process.

 The two groups of CDISC standards: Content & Data Exchange Standards

 CDISC has produced a suite of standards for the clinical research process.
 They standardize content from planning and data collection through to data analysis and reporting.

 CDISC standards can be grouped into 2 different areas.

 Both of these areas consist of individual standards and are discussed in this article.

-What are content standards in the clinical research process?
+Which CDISC standards are part of the content standards in the clinical research process?

 The content standards define what objects are allowed.
 For example, an Adverse Events dataset and the variables it contains.